kphongagsorn/adobe-flash-cve2018-15982/README.md

 # Adobe Flash CVE-2018-15982

-This script dynamically creates a swf payload for CVE-2018-15982, which is based off of the PoC payload from https://github.com/smgorelik/Windows-RCE-exploits.
+This script dynamically creates a swf payload for CVE-2018-15982, which is based off of the PoC from https://github.com/smgorelik/Windows-RCE-exploits.

 The vulnerability is a use-after-free flaw enabling arbitrary code-execution in Flash.
 More information can be found in the links below.